polazarus/ocamlyices/README.markdown

 First requirement: Yices
 ------------------------

-[Yices][yices] 1.0.34 or more recent (but not 2)  needs to be *installed* on your system.
+[Yices][yices] 1.0.40 or more recent (but not 2)  needs to be *installed* on your system.
 It can be done in two steps:

-1. First download the latest tarball of [Yices 1 from SRI website][yices-dl].
+1. Download the latest tarball of [Yices 1 from SRI website][yices-dl].
     Prefer the version with GMP statically linked, except on Linux x86_64 (see note below).

 2. Install Yices on your system as follow:

-        wget -q -O- http://git.io/sWxMmg | sudo sh -s <yices-XYZ.tar.gz>
+        wget -q -O- http://git.io/sWxMmg | sh -s <yices-XYZ.tar.gz>

-    where <yices-XYZ.tar.gz> should be replaced with the path to the downloaded tarball.
+    where `<yices-XYZ.tar.gz>` should be replaced with the path to the downloaded tarball.
 The script (available in the repository) installs Yices in `/usr/local` and register the shared library.

-    Optionally you can set installation directories (root and library):
+    Optionally you can set installation directories :

-        wget -q -O- http://git.io/sWxMmg | sudo sh -s <yices-XYZ.tar.gz> /opt /opt/lib64
+        wget -q -O- http://git.io/sWxMmg | sh -s <yices-XYZ.tar.gz> --prefix /opt --libdir /opt/lib64

 **N.B.:** On Linux x86_64 (and possibly other 64-bit platform), “Yices with GMP dynamically linked” is strongly preferred at the moment.
 Indeed,